 Depending on the nature of the case and circumstances, the punishments and sentences for white-collar crimes can vary.
 However, typical punishments include paying hefty penalties and fines, restitution, and even imprisonment.

-Additionally, depending on the severity and damages involved in the crime, a white-collar crime can involved civil lawsuits and even federal punishments.
+Additionally, depending on the severity and damages involved in the crime, white-collar crime can involve civil lawsuits and even federal punishments.

 Don’t Wait.
 Call our White Collar Crime Attorneys in Jacksonville Now

 White-collar crimes are highly technical and involve a great deal of research and case preparation before going to trial.
 In some cases, it can take years to settle a white-collar crime.
 But regardless of the case, a White Collar Crime Attorney in Jacksonville, Florida can help you through any legal process.